Geosynchronous/P6-Mobile-Portfolio/README.md

     for (var i = 0; i < len; i++) {
 ```
 ` seems to work, may have improve resize data by 10 ms

+11:14 PM

+_ **Skipping 4th Main.js Change for Now that is required**
+- it was previously set back to the original as requested in Fixes 13-16
+- it will require a bit of refactoring
+- besides I want to see what perf boost will come from the other suggested changes